investoo/actions/README.md

 ## Deploy Service
 This Action will install NPM dependencies, build the project, and deploy it to Google AppEngine

+**NOTE**
+Deploying a service also deploys the `dispatch.yml` found within this project.
+This sets our routing rules.
+If you are deploying a *NEW* service to AppEngine, you'll need to update the `dispatch/prod.yml` and `dispatch/staging.yml` files as well.

 ### Inputs

 | Name | Type | Default | Description |